 What is the Most Expensive Diamond Cut?

 Round cut diamonds, due to the large amount discarded, cut and polishing in the process.

 Oval cuts and princess cuts appear the largest when compared to rounder diamond shapes.

 The diamond education you desire to help you choose the perfect diamond engagement ring can be found at Claremont Diamonds.

-At Claremont Diamonds, we’re invested in getting to know you, your engagement ring desires, style wants and must-haves, what you want to symbolise and tell the world.
+At Claremont Diamonds, we’re invested in getting to know you, your engagement ring desires, style wants and must-haves, what you want to symbolize and tell the world.

-Your love is unique, so is the highly personalised service you will receive at Claremont Diamonds.
+Your love is unique, so is the highly personalized service you will receive at Claremont Diamonds.